Retail Gold Investment Principles

 Retail Gold: A lucrative and global market

 Forget the archaic image of a few fanatics hiding gold in their home safes to save it for themselves.
-Gold is traded on a global scale, and individual individuals possess around 45,000 tonnes of the precious metal in the form of bars and coins.
-This represents approximately 22 percent of all of the gold that has ever been mined.
+Gold is traded on a global scale, and individuals own around 45,000 toes of the precious metal in the form of bars and coins.
+This represents approximately 22 percent of all of the gold that has ever been mined in the world.

 In point of fact, the market for bars and coins accounts for 25 percent of the yearly demand for gold on a global scale.
 This amounts to almost 1,000 metric tonnes of retail investing in gold each year.